MadByteDE/SPT-Linux-Guide/docs/faq.md

 - Having mods like SAIN, That's Lit, Questing Bots or Looting Bots installed can take a lot of breath out of your system.
 You can tweak mod settings e.g. reduce total amount of bots spawned or set slower intervals for checks (like bots looking for loot/looking for cover) to get improved performance.

     Check out the mod pages on the [SPT Hub](https://hub.sp-tarkov.com/files/) to get more details!

-## 5. What Wine version is recommended for playing SPT?

-The best Wine version for playing SPT should be a recent build of `GE-Proton`.
-It includes a bunch of performance and gaming related improvements.

-We found that using the `GE-Proton (Latest)` option in Lutris actually installs a version of `UMU-Proton` instead of `GE-Proton`, resulting in minor issues with video playback (e.g. the Unheard menu background) because some required libraries are not bundled in that version of Proton.
-To fix those issues, make sure to get the latest `GE-Proton` e.g. using `protonup-qt` and select it in Lutris.

-One thing to note when using a Proton runner is that Lutris still doesn't completely support running games through Proton.
-You might get issues with game processes not closing correctly & still being executed in the background.

 ***
 [Back to landing page](../README.md)